Idealogic Group

 Published March 12, 202612 min min read

-The declaration did not kill sites, it merely established a truth that is as old as death itself: The death of (fill in the blank) in technology is hardly ever really a death.
-It's a reshuffling.
+The declaration did not kill sites.
+It confirmed something we should know by now: the death of [fill in the blank] in technology is almost never a real death.
+It is a reshuffling.
 A redefinition.
 A narrowing of what matters.

-The latest form of that narrative is today's RIP panic, which was triggered by Google Gemini, artificial intelligence recaps, and search visualizations that move.
+The latest version of that narrative is today's RIP panic, triggered by Google Gemini, AI-generated recaps, and search visualizations that move.

-To be fair, it does feel bigger.
+This time, it does feel bigger.
 More existential.
 Not your-traffic-might-drop huge, but your-business-model-might-evaporate huge.
-When Google is capable of creating complete visualizations of a search query, whether infographics or mini-sites as part of the searching experience, it is reasonable to question whether the open web is being eliminated.
-It raises a significant question to marketers: When information is flattened into a dynamic visualization by AI, what should a brand site do?
+When Google can build full visualizations of a search query, infographics or mini-sites right inside the search experience, you have to wonder whether the open web is being sidelined.
+According to Gartner's top strategic technology trends for 2026, AI agents will handle 30% of digital interactions by 2027, accelerating this shift even further.
+That raises a sharp question for marketers: When information is flattened into a dynamic visualization by AI, what should a brand site do?

-Surprisingly, the layer to which AI can potentially be the most impactful is also the layer that is being examined the most: the informational web.
-This aspect in the internet describes, summarizes, gathers, and disseminates information, which is often interchangeable, redundant, and synthesized easily.
-The large search engines motivated marketers to develop this layer within the shortest time possible in order that content of their organizations would be discovered.
-It is also the layer that is based on low trust.
-It has been rotting over the years because of:
+The layer where AI hits hardest is also the one getting the most attention: the informational web.
+This is the part of the internet that describes, summarizes, collects, and distributes information.
+Much of it is interchangeable, redundant, and easy to synthesize.
+Search engines spent years incentivizing marketers to grow this layer as fast as possible so their organizations would be discoverable.
+It is also the layer built on low trust.
+It has been rotting for years because of:

 • Misinformation